ObjectifGroup/fomovote-api/docs.md

 > http&#58;//v1.data-api.fomo.vote/lines.json

-Notice:

-> **No SSL**: This call does not support SSL.
+**NOTICE: No SSL**: This call does not support SSL.
 If you need it via SSL, you can terminate at https://s3.amazonaws.com/v1.data-api.fomo.vote

 It's a simple JSON file that will look something similar to:
 ```